AbsaOSS/cobrix/README.md

 A: Update hadoop dll to version 3.2.2 or newer.

 ## Changelog
+- #### 2.8.0 released 8 January 2025.
+   - [#258](https://github.com/AbsaOSS/cobrix/issues/258) Removed dependency on `scodec` so that it doesn't cause conflicts with Spark distributions and other libraries.

 - #### 2.7.10 released 19 December 2024.
    - [#728](https://github.com/AbsaOSS/cobrix/issues/728) Added CP1145 code page (Spain and Latin America).
    - [#731](https://github.com/AbsaOSS/cobrix/issues/731) Added an option to copy data type when copying metadata.